Mecaru/homogeneisation/README.md

 # homogeneisation
-"User-friendly" code for easy use of homogeneisation models
+"User-friendly" code for easy use of homogeneisation models.

+## Files :
+- "Hello_world.ipynb" : examples of useful tools
+- "class_diagram_homogeneisation.pdf" : class diagram of the script defining the classes
+- "journal.md" : sums up the advances made through the project